zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    is supported for values of types set, table, and vector.

-   :h: the handle of the store to query.
+   :param h: the handle of the store to query.

-   :k: the key of the container value to lookup.
+   :param k: the key of the container value to lookup.

-   :i: the index to retrieve from the container value.
+   :param i: the index to retrieve from the container value.

    :returns: For tables and vectors, the value at the given index, or